Start now

 How Much Does YouTube Pay Per View?

-YouTube shares a cut of ad revenue with eligible creators when viewers watch ads on those creators’ videos, so what we’re really looking at are ad views, not video views - if your video gets a million views but has no ads on it, there’s nothing there to make you any YouTube ad revenue.
+YouTube shares a cut of ad revenue with eligible creators when viewers watch ads on their videos.
+Therefore, what really matters is ad views, not just video views.
+For example, if your video gets a million YouTube views but has no ads enabled, it won’t generate any YouTube ad revenue.

 What Determines Your Revenue on YouTube?